Website Manager

 Regular season pitching rules are in effect.
 SJSLL will provide coaches with their players’ Little League ages prior to the season AND once again prior to the playoffs to ensure pitching-age requirements are met

-If a team does not play a minimum of 10 games, it will receive the worst seeding in the playoff bracket.
+If a team does not play a minimum games, it will receive the worst seeding in the playoff bracket.
 If multiple teams do not meet the requirement, games played will be the first tiebreaker, then points, wins, ties, losses.
 If still tied, a coin flip will be done by a neutral party from those teams.

 Registration Listing